svm-zhang/AGOUTI/README.md

 ## Obtain AGOUTI

-AGOUTI is designed to be light-weight by only requiring SAMtools and python 2.7 or above.
+AGOUTI is designed to be light-weight by only requiring SAMtools, python 2.7 or above, and git 1.8.5 or later.

 To download AGOUTI, please use: